March 20, 2026

 Find all x that satisfy 2x-3=5.

-An equation of the form ax+b=0 (where a\neq0) is called a linear equation.
-You can solve linear equations easily by adding or multiplying both sides by the same number.
+An equation of the form “ax+b=0 (where a\neq0)” is called a “linear equation”.
+A linear equation can be easily solved simply by adding or multiplying the same number to both sides.

 Answer to Linear Equation Problem